 Blog Post #7: Create a media-based artifact (infographic, video, slideshow, audio presentation, etc) from your research and explorations of your community’s use of emerging technologies.
 How do they use technology to advance the community or share information?
 Flex your creativity with an artifact that conveys what you learned about your community’s use of technology.
 Share the artifact on your blog.

-Blog Post #8: Personal reflection on information communities.
-What are you taking away from your explorations and research?
-What will inform your practice as an information professional?
+Blog Post #8: Personal reflection on information communities, academic writing, and the research process.
+What are you taking away from your ongoing explorations and research?
+How has your writing evolved throughout the course?
+What experiences will inform your practice as an information professional moving forward?
 (Part of participation grade)